Course Outline

 Specific requirements

 Students should access Canvas for all course requirements.
 Queries regarding assessment will be addressed on Canvas discussion pages instead of email.
-Other issues can be discussed with your course coordinator via appointment during designated contact hours as specified on Canvas.
+Other issues can be discussed with your course coordinator and tutors via appointment during designated contact hours as specified on Canvas.

 Students will be expected to wear their UniSC Occupational Therapy uniform for practice education activities throughout their degree.
 This includes meetings with stakeholders and face-to-face assessments (unless otherwise directed by your industry contact).
 You will need to attend and present at the UniSC Honours conference (details to be communicated on Canvas)